-Leg ulcers are seen in 10% to 20% of the SCD (47), and the ratio was 13.5%, here.
-Its prevalence increases with aging, male gender, and SCA (48).
+Leg ulcers are seen in 10% to 20% of the SCD (48), and the ratio was 13.5%, here.
+Its prevalence increases with aging, male gender, and SCA (49).
 Similarly, its ratio was higher in males (19.8% versus 7.0%, p<0.001), and mean age of the leg ulcer cases was higher than the others (35.3 versus 29.8 years, p<0.000) in the present study.
-The leg ulcers have an intractable nature, and around 97% of them relapse in a period of one year (47).
-As evidence of their atherosclerotic nature, the leg ulcers occur in distal areas with less collateral blood flow in the body (47).
-The hardened RBC induced chronic endothelial damage, inflammation, edema, and fibrosis at the capillary level may be the major cause in the SCD (48).
+The leg ulcers have an intractable nature, and around 97% of them relapse in a period of one year (48).
+As an evidence of their atherosclerotic nature, the leg ulcers occur in distal areas with less collateral blood flow in the body (48).
+The hardened RBC induced chronic endothelial damage, inflammation, edema, and fibrosis at the capillary level may be the major cause in the SCD (49).
 Prolonged exposure to the hardened bodies due to the pooling of blood in the lower extremities may also explain the leg but not arm ulcers in the SCD.
 The hardened RBC induced venous insufficiencies may also accelerate the process by pooling of causative bodies in the legs, and vice versa.
 Pooling of blood may also have some effects on development of venous ulcers, diabetic ulcers, Buerger's disease, digital clubbing, and onychomycosis in the lower extremities.
 Furthermore, probably pooling of blood is the cause of delayed wound and fracture healings in the lower extremities.
-Smoking and alcohol may also have some additional atherosclerotic effects on the ulcers in males.
-Hydroxyurea is the first drug that was approved by Food and Drug Administration in the SCD (49).
+Smoking and alcohol may also have some additional atherosclerotic effects on the leg ulcers in males.
+Hydroxyurea is the first drug that was approved by Food and Drug Administration in the SCD (50).
 It is an orally-administered, cheap, safe, and effective drug that blocks cell division by suppressing formation of deoxyribonucleotides which are the building blocks of DNA (11).
-Its main action may be the suppression of hyperproliferative WBC and PLT in the SCD (50).
-Although presence of a continuous damage of hardened RBC on vascular endothelium, severity of the destructive process is probably exaggerated by the patients' own immune systems.
-Similarly, lower WBC counts were associated with lower crises rates, and if a tissue infarct occurs, lower WBC counts may decrease severity of pain and tissue damage (51).
-According to our experiences, prolonged resolution of leg ulcers with hydroxyurea may also suggest that the ulcers may be secondary to increased WBC and PLT counts induced exaggerated endothelial inflammation, edema, and fibrosis at the capillary level.
+Its main action may be the suppression of hyperproliferative WBC and PLT in the SCD (51).
+Although presence of a continuous damage of hardened RBC on vascular endothelium, severity of the destructive process is probably exaggerated by the immune system.
+Similarly, lower WBC counts were associated with lower crises rates, and if a tissue infarct occurs, lower WBC counts may decrease severity of pain and tissue damage (52).
+According to our experiences, prolonged resolution of leg ulcers with hydroxyurea may also suggest that the ulcers may be due to increased WBC and PLT counts induced exaggerated capillary inflammation and edema instead of terminal fibrosis in early cases.